Measure 43 Initiative

 - Low-cost entry to gardening workshops sponsored by CASFS and the Friends of the UCSC Farm & Garden (see Upcoming Events).

 - The annual Alternative spring break trip, sponsored through OPERS.
-The 2014 spring break trip will explore Maui's farms and food systems; registration opens January 9, 2014.
+The 2017 spring break trip will explore Maui's farms and food systems; see the OPERS Food System Learning Journeys website in Fall 2016 for details and to sign up.

 - Service learning opportunities in our community